oliviermartin7/LidarForFuel/README.md

 ## Install LidarForFuel

-The latest version from Github (in development):
+The latest version from Github (in development).
+For now the deposit is not public so collaborators should download locally the package in order to mount it.
+Therefore, the remotes::install_github function (below) won't work.
+The package will be public soon, we are currently reviewing the paper that require minor revisions.

 ```{r}
 install.packages("remotes")